skupperproject/refdog/input/concepts/connector.md

 <section>

-Binds target workloads in the local site to listeners in remote sites.
+A binding from a local workload to listeners in remote sites.

 </section>